Environmental law and practice in Australia: overview

 In Western Australia, municipal waste (that is, general household waste) is principally the responsibility of local governments (Health Act).
 However, the Department of Health also has all powers of local governments in respect of municipal waste.

-Otherwise, DEC and the Waste Authority are the primary regulators of waste in Western Australia.
-DEC is empowered by the EP Act, while the Waste Authority was established by the Waste Avoidance and Resource Recovery Act 2007 (WA) (WARR Act).
+Otherwise, DER and the Waste Authority are the primary regulators of waste in Western Australia.
+DER is empowered by the EP Act, while the Waste Authority was established by the Waste Avoidance and Resource Recovery Act 2007 (WA) (WARR Act).

 Licences and works approvals under Part V of the EP Act are required to conduct waste related activities in Western Australia.
 Additionally, specific licences are required for certain classes of waste, for example, to: